For reasons unknown to reason, Sami is the name of the two guides who pick us up from Merihovi and guide us to board the Sampo icebreaker.

 We were, therefore, somewhat intrigued as to why its use was mandatory.
 We wouldn't be long in thanking her.

-Fragments of ice also abounded in that section of the channel.
-At the 23rd negatives that were felt, they were renewed and increased in size continuously.
+Ice fragments also abound in that section of the channel.
+At the 23rd negative that made itself felt, they were continually renewed and increased in size.

 A Comic Float